barchart/events-client-js/README.md

 - Accepts and _saves events_ (e.g. Job Started, Pizza Ordered, Lightning Struck, etc).
 - Accepts _requests to generate log files_ containing events, given a customer, product type, and optional start and end dates.

-This library simplifies interaction with the Barchart Events System, by exposing JavaScript classes with simple functions like:
+This SDK simplifies interaction with the Barchart Event Tracking System, by exposing JavaScript classes with simple functions:

 - EventGateway.sendEvents (sends a new event(s) to the backend),
 - ReportGateway.startReport (triggers generation of a new report),